What Are Cross-Chain Bridges? 7 Best Examples

 In general, there are three fundamental mechanisms that most cross-chain bridges utilize to function.
 These mechanisms are:

-These processes are invaluable in cross-chain communication, as it’s impossible to transfer native from one blockchain to another.
+These processes are invaluable in cross-chain communication, as it’s impossible to transfer native coins or tokens from one blockchain to another.
 Instead, cross-chain bridges lock up or burn assets on one network beforeminting or unlocking them on another.

 Sending crypto from the source blockchain to the destination blockchain is often referred to as “wrapping.”
 The value of tokens generated on a new network is pegged to the original asset, and they can, at any point, be transferred back.
 While on a destination blockchain, wrapped crypto can be used in the ecosystem just like any native coin or token.